wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 The basic procedure for implementing a supervised learning model is as follows: create a model, train the model, and then create predictions.

 Our model will use logistic regression to predict a binary outcome - two possible outcomes.
-Our logistic regression will be able to decide, based on personal information, whether an individual will need additional resources.
-Multiple variables, such as a users age and education level, are assessed to arrive at one of two answers: whether the user is above or below a threshold income.
+Our logistic regression will be able to decide, based on county level data, whether higher concentrations of PM 2.5 is associated with increased COVID-19 hospitalizations and deaths.

  We'll take the following steps to use a logistic regression model: